yaochaorui/Trinity-RFT/docs/sphinx_doc/source/main.md

-Meanwhile, Trinity-RFT has done the dirty work for ensuring high efficiency in every component of the framework, e.g., utilizing NCCL (when feasible) for model weight synchronization, sequence concatenation with proper masking for multi-turn conversations and ReAct workflows, pipeline parallelism for the synchronous RFT mode, among many others.
+Meanwhile, Trinity-RFT has done the dirty work for ensuring high efficiency in every component of the framework, e.g., utilizing NCCL (when feasible) for model weight synchronization, sequence concatenation with proper masking for multi-turn conversations and ReAct workflows, pipeline parallelism for the synchronous RFT mode, asynchronous and concurrent LLM inference for rollout, among many others.